compmeist/simple_js_cache/README.md

 -  generally non-blocking

 ## Caveats
+-  Should return empty object if doesn't exist in cache (so instead of checking for null, check object length)
+-  Scope of resolving function may be different (so be wary of using 'this' identifier )
--  Assumes localStorage capability in browser  ( and assumes ES6 )
+-  Assumes localStorage/IndexedDB capability in browser  ( and assumes ES6 )
 -  Async operation:  may mutate the item (by set or update) before reading (get) is accomplished
+-  May not production ready -> push a fix if you find one

+## Obscure Caveats
 -  Does not check for duplicates, if you try to use objects as keys (since the objects may have different memory instances)
--  Should return empty object if doesn't exist in cache (so instead of checking for null, check object length)
--  Scope of resolving function may be different (so be wary of using 'this' identifier )

 ## Example
 -a usage example snippet for a Vue JS project is also included here